 - Tari Dulang – Dulang is an exploration of movement that is taken from the vocabulary of Tari Piring, the “Saucer Dance”.

 - Tari Zapin – The “Zapin” dance was probably introduced to Malaya and Sumatra around the early fifteenth century by Arab traders and missionaries during the spread of Islam.

 - Tari Serimpi – A traditional Indonesian dance of 4 dancers in the late nineteen century, served as entertainment during the negotiation with the Dutch colonial government.

-The road, off Jalan Kayu, that leads to the terrace houses is called Tong Lee Road, and not surprisingly was named after Ang Oon Hue’s property company.
+The road, off Jalan Kayu, that leads to the terrace houses is called Tong Lee Road.
+Not surprisingly, it was named after Ang Oon Hue’s property company.

-Interestingly, two minor roads, Lorong Tanggam and Lorong Samak, located on the opposite side of the main road of Jalan Kayu were given Tamil names, where Tanggam (Thanggam) means gold in Tamil.
+In the vicinity, there are also two minor roads, Lorong Tanggam and Lorong Samak, located on the opposite side of Jalan Kayu private residential estate.
+Tanggam refers to wood joint in Malay/Indonesian.

 During the early days, rural farming and rearing of pigs and poultry were common in Jalan Kayu.
 The Chinese and Indians lived in harmony with the Malays, and some of the British would live in the terrace houses although majority of them had the luxury of staying in the black and white colonial houses at Seletar.